buildpacks/rfcs/text/0000-dockerfiles.md

 - If a hook is missing `/bin/build`, the hook root is treated as a pre-populated `<output>` directory.

 After `/bin/build` executes, the `<output>` directory may contain
-- `build.toml`, with the same contents as a buildpack's `build.toml`
+- `build.toml`, with the same contents as a normal buildpack's `build.toml`, but
+  - With an additional `args` table array with `name` and `value` fields that are provided as build args to `build.Dockerfile` or `Dockerfile`
+- `launch.toml`, with the same contents as a normal buildpack's `launch.toml`, but
+  - Without the `processes` table array
+  - Without the `slices` table array
+  - With an additional `args` table array with `name` and `value` fields that are provided as build args to `run.Dockerfile` or `Dockerfile`

 - Either `Dockerfile` or either or both of `build.Dockerfile` and `run.Dockerfile`

 Support for other instruction formats, e.g., LLB JSON files, could be added in the future.

 `build.Dockerfile`, `run.Dockerfile`, and `Dockerfile` target the builder image, runtime base image, or both base images, respectively.

-If no Dockerfiles are present, `/bin/build` may still consume build plan entries and add metadata to `build.toml`.
+If no Dockerfiles are present, `/bin/build` may still consume build plan entries and add metadata to `build.toml`/`launch.toml`.

 Dockerfiles are applied to their corresponding base images after all hooks are executed and before any regular buildpacks are executed.
 Dockerfiles are applied in the order determined during buildpack detection.